jedit with windows 7

 Problem with Search dialog box not opening.

-Submitted by prandmeth on Tuesday, 17 February, 2009 - 22:25
+Tuesday, 17 February, 2009 - 22:25

 Has anyone had a problem with the Search window not opening in a multi-monitor environment under XP?
 I have had problems before with the Search dialog box coming up in odd sizes.
 That was solved by making sure the dialog was presented in the main monitor when it was closed.
 But now it doesn't seem to launch at all.